 Please tell us if you are planning any works in the highway.

 We can serve a notice on the owners of trees and vegetation which overhang the highway requiring them to be cut back to provide the necessary clearance.
 Unless there is a traffic order in force limiting the size or height of vehicles that can use a particular road, there must be a vertical clearance of 17 feet (5.20m) for vehicles which use the highway to gain access.
 Pavements should have a vertical clearance of 2.1 metres.
-You can get more information on our Trees webpage.
+You can get more information on our Tree management page.

 It is an offence under the Highway Act to deposit mud/debris on the road.
 Where the offender can be identified they can be prosecuted by either the police or us as the Highway Authority.